The Best Apps for English Listening Practice in 2026

 Lingopie

-Best for: Intermediate learners who want to learn through TV and film.
+Best for: Intermediate learners who stay motivated through TV, film, and subtitle-supported input.

 Which App Should You Choose?

-If you want pure listening practice with clear progression: English Listening Trainer If you want vocabulary with some audio: Clozemaster If you want structured audio courses: Pimsleur If you want free resources: BBC Learning English If you want pronunciation focus: ELSA Speak If you want to learn through media: Lingopie
+- If you want short daily listening drills with answer checking: English Listening Trainer - If you want vocabulary-heavy sentence practice: Clozemaster - If you want guided audio lessons: Pimsleur - If you want free listening resources: BBC Learning English - If you want pronunciation feedback: ELSA Speak - If you want to learn through shows and films: Lingopie

 The Bottom Line